Scholarships and Financial Aid for Undergraduate Students

 Washington, DC 20064

-Graduate applicants for University scholarships (other than School of Music scholarships) must submit Graduate Record Examination scores (General Aptitude Test only).
+Graduate applicants for University scholarships (other than Departments of Music scholarships) must submit Graduate Record Examination scores (General Aptitude Test only).
 GRE-based scholarships are normally available to new students only (not to continuing students).
 For these scholarships, the deadline for submitting GRE results and gaining admission is February 1 for the following fall semester.
 Please consult the website of the Office of Graduate Studies for further details.

 Other Financial Aid